trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 ---
 > **Question:** Given a set of characters C and an integer k, a De Bruijn Sequence is a cyclic sequence in which every possible k-length string of characters in C occurs exactly once.
 >
-> The sequence can be used to shorten a brute-force attack on a PIN-like code lock that does not have an "enter" key and accepts the last n digits entered.
+> **Background:** De Bruijn Sequence can be used to shorten a brute-force attack on a PIN-like code lock that does not have an "enter" key and accepts the last n digits entered.
 For example, a digital door lock with a 4-digit code would have B (10, 4) solutions, with length 10000.
 Therefore, only at most 10000 + 3 = 10003 (as the solutions are cyclic) presses are needed to open the lock.
 Trying all codes separately would require 4 × 10000 = 40000 presses.

 **Example1:**
 ```py